thihanmoekyaw/thihanmoekyaw.github.io/ncsa-visual-analytics-bookmarks/index.md

 ## Intro

 <strong>What is this?</strong></br>
-This page contains the contents of the progresses in GWAS & EWAS researchs in collaboration with the NCSA [Healthcare Innovation Program Office](https://ncsamainsite.web.illinois.edu/research/health-sciences/healthcare-innovation-program-office/) and the [STRONG KIDS 2](https://www.familyresiliency.illinois.edu/strong-kids-2-cells-society-approach-nutrition) study (specifically the parts that I am involved in).
+This page contains the contents of the progresses in GWAS & EWAS researches in collaboration with the NCSA [Healthcare Innovation Program Office](https://ncsamainsite.web.illinois.edu/research/health-sciences/healthcare-innovation-program-office/) and the [STRONG KIDS 2](https://www.familyresiliency.illinois.edu/strong-kids-2-cells-society-approach-nutrition) study (specifically the parts that I am involved in).
 I will be using this website to track my progresses.
 That being said, the files shared within UIUC and NCSA will be shared internally only and will only be shared publicly when all affiliated members agree to make it public.

+### What is project about?

+Primarily, the direction that I went into this project is about improving data visualization in GWAS and EWAS study, especially in how to make the manhattan plot to be more interactive and easy for the research scientist to use.
+The aim of the project is to use the state-of-the-art packages available in open-source community and adding features in the source code.
+A traditional researcher in biology focus on the research and analysis and need to train themselves in coding to use state-of-the-art tools or get help from more knowledgeable research engineers.
+For this project, we aim to develop data visualizations based in google colab for dashboards.

+#### Why Google Colab?

+The packages we used are python based and we wanted a tool that we can share the researchers easy to use everywhere without the need to computational resources, while being very easy for minimal for the researchers to use.
+Because google colab offer free compute for everyone (at least at the time of writing), we decided to develop our dashboard to optimize with google colab.

 ## Useful links